Tailormap/tailormap-viewer/README.md

 For the latest version do the same but use `VERSION_TAG=latest`.
 The `latest` tag will point to the latest release.
 To update a running stack after a new version is release, run `docker compose` with the `pull` and `up` commands.

+Environment variables can also be set in a file named `.env` or in a file specified when running Docker Compose with the `--env-file` command line option.
+More environment variables are available - copy `.env.template` to `.env` and they will be picked up by Docker Compose.
+Some notable variables:

+ - `CONFIG_DB_INIT_EMPTY`: Do not initialize the Tailormap configuration database with some preconfigured services and applications.
+ - `HOST`: Hostname when running proxied `web-proxied`.

+Some other variables are available (such as enabling Sentry), see the Docker Compose configuration for details.

 #### Default account